Semiclassical dynamics of horizons in spherically symmetric collapse: Introduction

 \section{Introduction}

 There are two main aspects related to the final state of gravitational collapse of a star.
-The first is the singularity formation, in the sense that as the radius of the star vanishes the matter energy density diverges at its centre.
-The second is the evolution of the horizon during the collapse.
-In the latter, if trapped surfaces form as the collapse proceeds, then the final singularity will be covered by the horizon and a black hole can form.
-Otherwise, if such trapped surfaces do not form as the collapse evolves, the radial null geodesics emerging from the singularity can reach the distant observer and hence, singularity will be naked \cite{RPenrose,RPenrose2,Hawking,2}.
+The first one is the singularity formation; it is understood in the sense that as the radius of a star vanishes, the matter energy density diverges at its center.
+The second is the evolution of horizons during the collapse.
+In the latter, if trapped surfaces form as the collapse proceeds, then, the final singularity will be covered by a horizon and hence, a black hole can form.
+Otherwise, if such trapped surfaces do not form as the collapse evolves, the radial null geodesics emerging from the singularity can reach the distant observer and the singularity will be naked \cite{RPenrose,RPenrose2,RPenrose2b,Hawking,2}.